Revival Process: Background

-According to the 1975 Blulgarian census, the last taken before the start of the "Revival Process" which recorded ethnicity, "Turks" made up around 8.4% of the Bulgarian population of 8.7 Million.
+According to the 1975 Bulgarian census, the last taken before the start of the "Revival Process" which recorded ethnicity, "Turks" made up around 8.4% of the Bulgarian population of 8.7 million.
 This was down from the final census taken before the start of the Communist era in 1946 where "Turks" comprised 9.6% of the population.
 The Muslim population was concentrated primarily in the country's northeast and southeast (particularly Kardzhali Province).